WKEF: Switch to NBC

 In late 1979, ABC began talks with WDTN, which provided at least grade B coverage from northern Kentucky all the way to Columbus.
 The two sides quickly reached a deal, which called for ABC to move its Dayton affiliation to WDTN when WKEF's contract ran out at the end of the year.
 The change took effect on New Year's Day 1980.
 Almost by default, WKEF was then left to take the NBC affiliation.
 At the time, NBC was far less tolerant of preemptions than the other two commercial networks, and was also in last place among the three networks.
 As a condition of signing up with NBC, WKEF was required to clear NBC's entire schedule.

 Even with the affiliation swap, it remained in the ratings basement.
-NBC also lost market share in the Dayton/Springfield area to stronger affiliates in Cincinnati (WLWT, which has a city-grade signal in Dayton and a Grade B signal as far north as Piqua) and Columbus (WCMH-TV, who has a Grade B signal in Springfield and as far north as Bellefontaine).
+NBC also lost market share in the Dayton–Springfield area to stronger affiliates in Cincinnati (WLWT, which has a city-grade signal in Dayton and a Grade B signal as far north as Piqua) and Columbus (WCMH-TV, which has a Grade B signal in Springfield and as far north as Bellefontaine).
 Since WKEF already had to compete in its own market with WDTN and CBS affiliate WHIO-TV—two of their networks' strongest performers—it found the going rather difficult.

 In 1984, the Springfield Television group (WKEF, WWLP, and KSTU in Salt Lake City) was sold to Adams Communications.
 That company broke up the group in the late 1980s selling WKEF to KT Communications in 1989.
 KT invested millions in new equipment, updated the on-air look, and hired almost a completely new staff.
 However, it was not enough to get WKEF out of last place.
 Even with NBC's powerhouse prime time lineup in the 1980s and early 1990s, it was the third station in what was basically a two-station market.

 KT sold WKEF to Max Television (later Max Media Properties) in 1995.
 Ratings improved, but WKEF remained a distant third.
 In 1998, Max sold WKEF to Sinclair in a group deal.
 Later that year, Sinclair bought out Sullivan Broadcasting, owners of WRGT-TV in Dayton, and the licensee assets were given to Glencairn, Ltd. In 2001, Sinclair bought most of Sullivan's stations, but could not buy WRGT-TV because the FCC does not allow common ownership of two of the four highest-rated stations in a market.
 Also, the Dayton market has only six full-power commercial stations—too few to legally permit a duopoly in any event.
 Accordingly, WRGT-TV was sold to Glencairn, Ltd. However, this was a sale in name only, as Glencairn's stock was almost entirely owned by the Smith family, founders of Sinclair.
 This effectively gave Sinclair a duopoly in Dayton.
 Glencairn, now known as Cunningham Broadcasting, still owns WRGT-TV today as one of several arrangements that has led to allegations of Cunningham being merely a shell corporation for Sinclair.
 Sinclair has a similar arrangement in Columbus with ABC affiliate WSYX and Fox affiliate WTTE.